-Without You, There Would Be No Us: 19 Black Celebrity Moms We Love
+Without You, There Would Be No Us: 21 Black Celebrity Moms We Love

-This weekend is Mother’s Day and while we can’t celebrate how we normally would, thanks to the pandemic, we’re always excited to show love to some of the strongest women we know.
+This weekend is Mother’s Day and, as always, we’re excited to show love to some of the strongest women we know.

 Our mothers are so important to our development, in the Black community especially, as they’ve taught us to be strong, independent, and persevering as we chase our dreams.
 They’ve taught us the importance of family and giving back to our community — continually guiding us with limitless knowledge and unwavering dedication.